 Spousal support may be terminated in different ways

-For example, a court may order a divorcing party to pay their soon-to-be ex support for a period long enough for the recipient to rehabilitate themselves.
-This could be a period of years if that is the amount of time the recipient needs to prepare themselves to get back to work, or it could be a matter of months if the recipient just needs some extra money to set themselves up for their post-divorce life.
+For example, a court may order a divorcing party to pay their soon-to-be ex-support for a period long enough for the recipient to rehabilitate themselves.
+This could be years if that is the amount of time the recipient needs to prepare themselves to get back to work, or it could be a matter of months if the recipient just needs some extra money to set themselves up for their post-divorce life.

-There are also events that can bring about the end of a spousal support obligation.
-It is often the case that when a recipient spouse remarries that their spousal support from their prior spouse will end; courts generally do not require exes to provide for their former partners when those partners have started new marital relationships.
+Some events can bring about the end of a spousal support obligation.
+It is often the case that when a recipient spouse remarries their spousal support from their prior spouse will end; courts generally do not require exes to provide for their former partners when those partners have started new marital relationships.

-To better understand how one’s own spousal support obligation may come to its legal end, a reader should discuss their spousal support agreement or order with their trusted family law attorney.
-As different divorces may result in different support needs, it is important that readers consult their own family law documents for case-specific answers.
+To better understand how one’s own spousal support obligation may come to its legal end, a reader should discuss their spousal support agreement or order with their trusted spousal support lawyer in Springfield, IL.
+As different divorces may result in different support needs, readers must consult their own family law documents for case-specific answers.
 This post provides an introduction to the topic of ending spousal support and does not offer legal advice.

 No Comments